slimdevops/slim-containers/examples/node/node16/README.md

 ### Does it work?
 Before we celebrate a slim image, we should be sure to run the app and verify it functions as it did before.
 Often times a second run at Dockerslim is needed with some tweaks to the configuration after consulting the docs.
 After running the new container with the same command we used for the original, we find that the image does in fact work.
 ### Is it slimmer?
 Yes!
-The image is less than 10% the size of the original, a significant improvement that allows for faster scans, builds, and pushes!
+The image is less than 10% the size of the original, a significant improvement that allows for faster scans, builds, and pushes.
 ### Is it more secure?
-Yes again!
-Reducing the attack surface of the image was able to eliminate all but 2 of the total vulnerabilities, and took out all of the critical issues!
+Yes again! reducing the attack surface of the image was able to eliminate all but 2 of the total vulnerabilities, and took out all of the critical issues.